SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 	* Make sure your trackers are at a cardinal direction from you, they must be facing **front**, **back**, **left** or **right**.
 	* Make sure your trackers are the right way up, the Slime's face should upright with the flat part of the tracker facing towards the floor.
 	* Once you have the tracker on, try moving around and see if they sit still during movement.
 Some areas (such as ankles) work a lot better on the side of the ankle instead of the front.
 	* All bodies are different!
-Facing directions that work for others might not work for you, and you might need to experiment to find the best place for you.
+Mounting orientations that work for others might not work for you, and you might need to experiment to find the best place for you.

 	Once you have your trackers on, hit *I'm ready* to move to the next step.

-1. SlimeVR offers an automatic and manual process for determining mounting direction, automatic calibration can lead to better tracking quality, but improper calibration can make it worse.
+1. SlimeVR offers an automatic and manual process for determining mounting orientation, automatic calibration can lead to better tracking quality, but improper calibration can make it worse.
 It requires some time to figure out and check if it's right for you and the way you put on your trackers.
 We're working on making it better, but we suggest **new users use the manual process**.

 	![Manual or Automatic mounting page](assets/img/quick_mountingChoice.png)

-1. Click on one of your trackers to bring up a list of mounting directions.
+1. Click on one of your trackers to bring up a list of mounting orientations.

 	![Manual mounting page](assets/img/quick_mountingManual.png)

-1. Choose the direction that best represents the mounting direction of that tracker.
+1. Choose the orientation that best represents the mounting orientation of that tracker.

 	![Manual mounting popup](assets/img/quick_mountingPopup.png)